cozy/cozy-client/docs/api/cozy-client.md

 ### CozyClient.fromOldClient()
+To help with the transition from cozy-client-js to cozy-client, it is possible to instantiate a client with a cookie-based instance of cozy-client-js.

+**Kind**: static method of [<code>CozyClient</code>](#CozyClient)
+<a name="CozyClient.fromOldOAuthClient"></a>

+### CozyClient.fromOldOAuthClient()
-To help with the transition from cozy-client-js to cozy-client, it is possible to instantiate a client with an instance of cozy-client-js.
+To help with the transition from cozy-client-js to cozy-client, it is possible to instantiate a client with an OAuth-based instance of cozy-client-js.

+Warning: unlike other instantiators, this one needs to be awaited.

 **Kind**: static method of [<code>CozyClient</code>](#CozyClient)
 <a name="CozyClient.fromEnv"></a>